kisfelix/simple-php-calendar/README.md

 # simple-php-calendar
-Simple concept code to generate a month calendar
+Simple concept code to generate a monthly calendar, complete with proper "spacing" for CSS grid display